soareswallace/hackers-handbook/EN/Securing Authentication.md

 ## Prevent Brute-Force Attacks

-- Implement challenges when important actions are made, such as login, password changes, email changes, password changes.
+- Implement challenges when important actions are made, such as login, password changes and email changes.
 - Use unpredictable usernames preventing user enumaration.
 - Account locking balancing the time for reactivation with actions required.
 However it should never show which of the accounts are locked.
 If this was the implementation and an account is locked it should never check the credentials during lock to avoid different response or response times during brute-force attacks.
 - Challenges, such as CAPTCHAs, can also help preventing brute-force attacks.